alexrajo/food-ltd/README.md

 <a name="choices"></a>

+Choices related to testing, environment and accessibility will be discussed in a separate section.

 - The Airbnb style guide is used for coding/linting.
 They can be found [here](https://github.com/airbnb/javascript).
 Although the rules are strict, the advantages of a common coding pattern is worth the extra work and occasional roadblock.

 - A prettier config, to make sure all contributors apply prettier in the same way.
+Without this config, each contributors would apply prettier according to personal settings, which would undermine the whole point of using a tool for standardizing.

 - Tailwind CSS for all styling.
 This is a great way to make sure all code related to a component is collected in the same place.
 This makes adjustments easier, and bug fixing faster.
 All current contributors strongly prefer tailwind to all other css solutions.